igorgrebenkov/base-converter/README.md

 and so on.

 Using a digit incompatible with a prefix will present the user with the error message, "invalid number".

+For example,
+    %10012

+is invalid because there is no 2 digit in binary.

 **Note:** Whitespace is ignored in user input, so the following are also valid inputs: